mmcgahan/graft-test/README.md

 This is the meat of your application, with application "entry points" for the runnable app:

-1. `client.js`: the root script that will run your application in the browser
+1. `app.js`: the root script that will run your application in the browser
-2. `server-locale.js`: the rendering script that will run on your app server
+2. `server-app.js`: the rendering script that will run on your app server

-Both entry points must be bundled in order to be used on their respective platforms (browser, NodeJS) - the build-related scripts in `scripts/` help make this build routine easier to set up, including automatically-versioned client bundles.
+Both entry points must be bundled in order to be used on their respective platforms (browser, NodeJS) - the build-related scripts in `scripts/` help make this build routine easier to set up, including automatically-versioned browser app bundles.

 #### `src/app/`